 We seek to create the organisational leaders of the future.
 Our curriculum aims to prepare you for a career as an entrepreneur, an owner-manager, a policy maker in support services, or entrepreneurial management in organisations with a specific interest in international business.
 Core modules such as International Business and Strategy, Global Supply Chain and Operations Management and Theories and Practice of Entrepreneurship will equip you with an advanced understanding of International business practices and the range of economic, sociological, psychological and managerial theories of enterprise creation and development.

+90% of the University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).
 Many of our graduates go on to set up their own businesses or consult on business practice straight after graduation as Essex Business School prepares you for the world of work from day one.
-Recent graduate destinations include consultancies and financial institutions such as KPMG, EY, SAP and Morgan Stanley.
-Graduate startups include international business incubator 0100Ventures and entrepreneurship website SlovakSTARTUP.
+Recent graduate destinations include consultancies and financial institutions such as:

 Read our graduate profiles to see the types of organisations our alumni work for.